Worry while you work: employees are worrying at least once a week about personal finances, finds John Hancock's financial stress survey

 The 2019 John Hancock financial stress survey was commissioned by John Hancock and conducted by Greenwald & Associates.
 An online survey of 3,547 John Hancock plan participants was conducted in June 2019.

 About John Hancock Retirement

 As of June 30, 2019, John Hancock serviced over 60,000 plans with over 2.8 million participants and over $170 billion in AUMA.*

-* As of June 30, 2019, John Hancock Life Insurance Company (USA) supported 46,547plans, 1,605,076 participants, and $88,464,393,180 in AUMA.
+* As of June 30, 2019, John Hancock Life Insurance Company (USA) supported 46,547plans, 1,605,076 participants, and $88,464,393,180 in assets under management and administration (AUMA).
 John Hancock Life Insurance Company of New York supported 2,527 plans, 75,000 participants, and $5,165,273,862 in AUMA.
 John Hancock Retirement Plan Services, LLC supported 11,058 plans, 1,207,998 participants, and $77,201,601,108 in AUMA.
-Participant Counts reflect all active participants with a balance.
-Approximate unaudited figures for John Hancock, provided on a U.S. statutory basis.
+Participant counts reflect all active participants with a balance.
+Approximate unaudited figures for John Hancock are provided on a U.S. statutory basis.